-Take part in a two-day workshop related to Sports in Our Communities.
-This Smithsonian-inspired two-day workshop will help teachers of all levels and disciplines bring sports into the classroom.
+A two-day workshop related to Sports in Our Communities.
+This Smithsonian-inspired two-day workshop helps teachers of all levels and disciplines bring sports into the classroom.
 Studying how sports have shaped America offers a fertile ground for students to explore historical themes, write creatively, make art, and problem solve.
-The workshop will include lectures on national and local sports history, a tour of the Hometown Teams exhibit, a guest panel discussion, interaction with the host institutions of the traveling exhibit, and planning sessions on how to bring sports into your lesson plans.
+The workshop includes lectures on national and local sports history, a tour of the Hometown Teams exhibit, a guest panel discussion, interaction with the host institutions of the traveling exhibit, and planning sessions on how to bring sports into your lesson plans.
 Join the Hometown Team to learn more about what sports mean to us, as individuals and as a community, and how they shape who we are and how we live our lives.

 Using informational texts, discussion, and brainstorming unit plan development, some topics to be covered include:

 - The turn of the century and the emergence of modern sports

 - The Civil Rights era and baseball integration – Jackie Robinson’s ordeal

 - Title IX and women in sports..and the controversy that surrounds it